The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 Zoning and other legislation may apply and limit the use of premises for commercial, industrial, residential or other use.
 For certain activities that are qualified as “hazardous”, the tenant will also be required to obtain specific authorisations from the competent authorities.

-Any alteration by the tenant to the rented premises is normally subject to the prior approval of the landlord.
+Any alteration to the rented premises by the tenant is normally subject to the prior approval of the landlord.
 If alterations are planned from the beginning, they are usually authorised within the framework of the lease agreement.
 Alterations that would interfere with the normal use of their premises by other tenants or owners are generally restricted and will require the additional approval of the building management.

 For major alterations, building permits from the competent authorities may be required.